Seekatar/OktaPosh/README.md

 Get-OktaApplicationUser -AppId $app.Id | Add-OktaGroupUser -GroupId $group.Id
 ```

-The `tests` folder also has many more examples.
+The `tests` folder also has more examples.

-A summary of all the functions is [here](summary.md)
+## Comparing Okta Configuration

+`ConvertTo-OktaYaml` will get and dump out much of the configuration from Okta into Yaml files that are easy to compare with another system.
+This is very useful when verifying the configuration in one environment matches another (such as Dev, QA, Prod).

 ## High Level Functions